QTraceHelp/Help/locations.md

 All organisations exchange information in their business processes, externally and internally.
 The Global Location Number (GLN) makes possible the unique and unambiguous identification of physical locations, operational locations and legal entities.

-## Add Location

-Administrators can complete the following steps to add a new Location:

-1. Click **Add Location**.

-    The Add Location sidebar will appear.

-1. Complete all required fields.

-1. (Optional) Add a **GLN** for this Location.

-1. Click **Save**.

-## Edit Location

-Administrators can complete the following steps to edit an existing Location:

-1. Click the **Edit** icon next to a Location in the list.

-    The Edit Location sidebar will appear.

-1. Update fields as required.

-1. Click **Save**.

-## Add Supplier Location

-## Edit Supplier Location

-## Add Customer Location

-## Edit Customer Location